Large Model Performance Optimization Guide

 Click MindStudio Insight download link and select the appropriate version to install.

-Open MindStudio Insight, click the “plus sign” in the toolbar at the top left of the interface, select the file or directory to be parsed and exported in the pop-up window, and then click “Confirm” to import.
+Open MindStudio Insight, click the "+" in the toolbar at the top left of the interface, select the file or directory to be parsed and exported in the pop-up window, and then click “Confirm” to import.

-MindStudio Insight tool provides users with the full process of online inference, training process operation in the timeline (Timeline) presentation, and in accordance with the scheduling process to present the overall operating conditions, and MindStudio Insight support cluster Timeline display.
-By analyzing the timeline, users can analyze the online inference/training process at a fine-grained level, such as whether the iteration gap is too long, the execution time of operators, and provide some easy-to-use functions to assist users to quickly locate the performance bottlenecks.
+MindStudio Insight tool presents the full process of online inference, training process in the form of a Timeline, and in accordance with the scheduling process to present the overall operating conditions, and the tool supports cluster Timeline display.
+By analyzing the timeline, users can analyze the online inference/training process at a fine-grained level, such as whether the iteration gap is too long, operator execution time, and provide easy-to-use features to assist users to quickly locate performance bottlenecks.

 The Timeline interface consists of four parts: the toolbar (Area I), the timeline tree (Area II), the graphical pane (Area III), and the data pane (Area IV), as shown in the figure.